 The Luck Factor by Richard Wiseman

 The Luck Factor is about the science of luck.
-The author has done numerous experiments on people that consider themselves lucky and those that consider themselves unlucky.
+The author has done numerous experiments on people who consider themselves lucky and those that consider themselves unlucky.
 A lot of luck is how we interpret and respond to a situation.
 “Lucky” and “unlucky” people will respond to similar situations differently, which affects the actions they take or don’t take, which affects the outcome.
 This was the section I was reading that Saturday morning:

 Principle Four: Turn Bad Luck into Good